vegaprotocol/vegacapsule/readme.md

 vegacapsule nomad
 ```

-4. A) **For M1 users only**!
-> Please locate `docker_service "ganache-1"` block in `config.hcl` file and replace image parameter from `ghcr.io/vegaprotocol/devops-infra/ganache:latest` to `ghcr.io/vegaprotocol/devops-infra/ganache:arm64-latest`

-4. B) In another Terminal window run bootstrap command to generate and start new network
+4. In another Terminal window run bootstrap command to generate and start new network
 ```bash
 vegacapsule network bootstrap --config-path=config.hcl
 ```
 5. Check Nomad console by opening http://localhost:4646/

 ## Restoring network from checkpoint

 ### Bootstrapping a new network

 1. First generate the network